 - Production Rule: OEM motor and matching frame combination model required.
 Frame geometry must remain as designed by the OEM, including all suspension pivot points.
 Material may be added for strength but not removed from the OEM frame.
 Engine modifications, frame reinforcements, and aftermarket A-arms, swing-arms and suspension are permitted.
 No engine displacement reduction permitted.

 - Production Stock Rule: Production Rule applies.
-Machine eligibility will be defined in the Production Stock Class Chart.
+Machine eligibility will further be defined in the Production Stock Class Chart.

 - Automatic: Restricted to CVT or automatic transmission and automatic clutch.
 Machines must be able to idle in gear, with the machine at a full stop, without manually disengaging the clutch.
 No manual clutch; Single speed gearboxes only.
 Limited to the following for 90/70 Automatic classes: DRR CVT, Apex CVT and Cobra single speed production models only.